Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 $$

 In the above case, you cannot get accurate distance, I mean you don't know what pair of points it is in **x** array.

+later on, I will explain to you what each of the result means

 > So, you need to use a function, squareform(pdist(x, 'euclidean'))